Designing coherent, cross-platform, AI-native products

 Agents build the screens.
 Models write the sentences.
 This is an article about the one governed system that keeps a product recognizably, accountably itself while both of them work.

-A brand used to be enforced by the people who produced its surfaces.
-Every screen passed through a designer, every sentence through a writer, every release through a review, and coherence arrived as a side effect of the bottleneck.
-The work was slow, and the slowness was doing a job nobody had named: it guaranteed that everything a customer saw had been touched by someone who knew what the product stood for.
+A brand used to be kept coherent by the people who made its surfaces.
+Every screen passed through a designer.
+Every sentence passed through a writer.
+Every release passed through a review.
+The work was slow, but the slowness did a job nobody had named: everything a customer saw had been touched by someone who knew what the product stood for.

-The bottleneck is gone.
-Two different machines now generate a product's surfaces.
-At design time, an agent in a terminal writes the screens: it scaffolds the flow, styles the components, drafts the copy, and opens the pull request.
+That bottleneck is gone.
+Two machines now make a product's surfaces.
+At design time, an agent in a terminal writes the screens: it builds the flow, styles the components, drafts the copy, and opens the pull request.
 At runtime, a model inside the product writes the sentences: it explains a fee, composes a reply, and increasingly draws the interface itself, differently for each person and each channel.
-Both machines are fluent.
-Neither one knows what the product must never say.
+Both machines write well.
+Neither knows what the product must never say.

 This article is about the layer that knows.
-It argues that coherence, the quality of being recognizably one product across every screen, sentence, channel, and language, stopped being a matter of discipline and became a matter of architecture.
-The style guide that lived in a designer's head, or in a PDF nobody opened, has to move into a form that generators can read and validators can enforce: tokens, behavior definitions, contracts, profiles, and evaluations, all living in one governed place that feeds the agent that builds the product and the model that runs inside it.
+Coherence means being recognizably one product on every screen, in every sentence, on every channel, in every language.
+It used to be a matter of discipline.
+It is now a matter of architecture.
+The style guide that lived in a designer's head, or in a PDF nobody opened, has to become something machines can read and check: tokens, behaviors, contracts, profiles, and evaluations, kept in one governed place.
+That place feeds the agent that builds the product and the model that runs inside it.

-One product threads through the whole argument.
-Corredor is a composite: a WhatsApp-native remittance product serving Latin American corridors, assembled from patterns observed across real products so the examples can be concrete without pointing at anyone.
-Corredor appears twice in every chapter that needs it, once as a product running in front of a customer, and once as a codebase in front of the four-person team that builds it.
+One product runs through the whole argument.
+Corredor is a composite: a WhatsApp-native remittance product for Latin American corridors, built from patterns seen in real products so the examples can be concrete without pointing at anyone.
+Corredor shows up twice in every chapter that needs it: once as a product in front of a customer, and once as a codebase in front of the four people who build it.
 That doubling is the point.
 The same system has to govern both.

-Each chapter closes with a law: a one-sentence constraint that can travel into a design review without the chapter attached.
-Long arguments rarely survive contact with a roadmap meeting.
+Each chapter ends with a law: one sentence that can travel into a design review without the chapter attached.
+Long arguments rarely survive a roadmap meeting.
 Short ones sometimes do.

 PART I